-The present study was conducted to find out the incidence of maternal and perinatal complications in post-dated pregnancies.
-Total cases were 240 which were enrolled based on inclusion and exclusion criteria.
-Incidence of post dated pregnancies was more in age group 25 to 30 yrs followed by below 25 years in study group.
-Majority of post-dated pregnancy were seen in age group of 25 to 30 yrs in this study.
+The present study was conducted to find out the incidence of maternal complications, perinatal mortality and morbidity in post-dated pregnancies.
+Total cases were 160 which were enrolled based on inclusion and exclusion criteria.
+In this study the maximum number of patients belonged to the age group of 25-30 years both in cases (56.25%) and control group (53.75%).
 Beischer in his study found that majority of post-dated patients belonged to the age group of 25-30 years, while Bancroft et al found that majority of patients belonged to 21-30 years.
 Reddy UM et al found in their study that women who are of advance maternal age are at higher risk of still birth throughout gestation, the peak risk period is 37 to 41 weeks.
 16